 - 1. The Task Force will consist of a minimum of 18 and not more than 25 members. - 2.
-A Task Force member will serve 2-year terms with a maximum of three 2-year terms. - 3.
+Each term consists of three years.
+A Task Force member may serve a maximum of three full terms on

+- the Task Force. - 3.
 Task Force membership will consist of public health stakeholders who represent diversity, including but not limited to subject matter, gender, race/ethnic, and geographic diversity.
-To ensure geographic diversity, each of the five Supervisors shall appoint three Task Force members to represent his/her district. - 4.
-A Task Force member's 2-year term starts on the day after the previous two-year term.
+To ensure geographic diversity, each of the five Supervisors shall appoint three Task Force members to represent his/her district.
+At least one active Task Force seat must be filled by a member who represents or serves the First Peoples of Los Angeles County (which includes the Tongva, Tataviam, Serrano, Kizh, and Chumash Peoples) as a major part of their work.